"But it was working fine!"

 You just stopped keeping up with everything around it.

 The decay is invisible.
-The site loads.
-The search works.
-The pages render.
-Until one day they donât.
+The site loads, the search works, the pages render, until one day they donât.
 Or they do, just slower, just slightly broken, just enough for users to notice before you do.

 The cost equation

-Keeping a docs site maintained is routine work.
-Not always simple, but manageable if you stay current.
-It just never wins against everything else on your roadmap.
-A few hours a quarter to update dependencies.
-A CI check for broken links.
-An annual framework upgrade before you fall too far behind.
+The actual cost is modest.
+A few hours a quarter to update dependencies, a CI check for broken links, an annual framework upgrade before you fall too far behind.
 Call it 20 to 30 hours a year.
-Maybe $3 to 5K if youâre paying someone.

-That client's docs were broken for at least three months before anyone flagged it.
-The fix took another six weeks.
+Compare that to what neglect cost this client.
+Their docs were broken for at least three months before anyone flagged it, and the fix took another six weeks.
 Four and a half months of slow search and a theme that looked off on half the browsers visiting it.
-All that time, the docs were quietly telling users you don't maintain your tools.
+All that time, the docs were quietly telling users that this company doesnât maintain its tools.

 Your docs site is a production system

 We all understand this for apps.
 Nobody ships a production app and walks away for four years.
 There are monitoring tools, dependency bots, upgrade cycles.
+A docs site has users, dependencies, and security surface area too.
+It deserves the same care.

 Docs sites get none of that.
 They get launched and forgotten.
 Then someone calls you four years later wondering why everything is broken.